First-order photon condensation in magnetic cavities: A two-leg ladder model: Conclusion

 \section{Conclusion}

 In this work, we have proposed a class of minimal toy models for charged fermions coupled through a Peierls phase to a non-uniform cavity mode.
-The cavity hosts a fluctuating magnetic flux which above a critical light-matter coupling develops a non-zero expectation value, leading to a first-order superradiant phase transition.
-To the best of our knowledge, this is the first example of an equilibrium first-order superradiant phase transition for an electronic system.
-We have shown how the key element for such transition is a strong non-linear magnetic response of the ladder band structure, coming with a sudden change of the number of Fermi points as a function of the superradiant order parameter, 4 to 0 (2) for the square (triangular) ladder case.
+The cavity hosts a fluctuating magnetic flux which above a critical light-matter coupling develops a non-zero expectation value, leading to a first-order transition.
+The crucial element to overcome no-go theorems, as also noted in \cite{Zueco20,guerci_prl_2020,Guerci_prb2021}, is the presence of a magnetic coupling.
+To the best of our knowledge, this is the first example of an equilibrium first-order photon condensation for an electronic system.
+Alternative examples of first-order photon condensation have been proposed \cite{Hayn_pra2011,Baksic_pra2013}.
+However, these examples do not involve itinerant electronic systems and, more importantly, have been demonstrated to be artifacts resulting from Hilbert space truncation of the model.\cite{Andolina22}.
+We have shown how the key element for such transition is a strong non-linear magnetic response of the ladder band structure, coming with a sudden change of the number of Fermi points as a function of the photonic order parameter, 4 to 0 (2) for the square (triangular) ladder case.
 Thanks to the quasi-1D nature of the ladder geometry, we have been able to study the ground state via DMRG, hence fully taking into account light-matter entanglement and all kinds of quantum fluctuations.
-Our numerical results confirms that quantum fluctuations of a single cavity mode alone in the so-called collective strong coupling regime ($g={\rm const}$ for $L\rightarrow\infty$) do not alter the phase diagram of a thermodynamically large system \cite{Pilar_quantum2020,Dmytruk_commphys2022}.
+Our numerical results confirms that quantum fluctuations of a single cavity mode alone in the so-called collective strong coupling regime ($g={\rm const}$ for $L\rightarrow\infty$) do not alter the phase diagram of a thermodynamically large system \cite{Pilar_quantum2020,Dmytruk_commphys2022} and mean-field solutions are accurate up to finite size corrections \cite{lenk2022collective}.

 Indeed the transition we discussed is agnostic to the PMF decoupling.
 Still, we find that light-matter entanglement is essential to properly describe the quantum state of a strongly coupled cavity mode as discussed in Fig.~\ref{fig:square_pol}.
 As already found in other systems with linear dipole-like light-matter couplings\cite{Mendez_prr2020} the cavity state is Gaussian.
 Here we have shown how the non-linear nature of the Peierls phase gives a small non-Gaussian correction at finite sizes without any qualitative changes in the Wigner function that remains positive in all the explored phases.